mba811/quicklook-rest-with-nim/README.rst

 Changes
 =======

-This is stable version 0.4.0.
+This is development version 0.4.1.
 For a list of changes see the `docs/CHANGES.rst file <docs/CHANGES.rst>`_.
 The software is not complete, expect bugs and `report them
 <https://github.com/gradha/quicklook-rest-with-nimrod/issues>`_.